pgensler/sandboxr/README.md

 username: rstudio
 password: rstudio

 By default, docker is set to use 2gb of memory.
-If you wish to dedicate more resources to the machine,
+If you wish to dedicate more resources to the machine, Docker-> Preferences -> Advanced

 Notes
 RStudio uses port 8787 to connect on so you can only use that port with this container